tidepool-org/tidepool-org.github.io/PlatformRoadmap.md

   * Build a general-purpose technology for downloading data from a USB serial device.
     * Probably browser-based.
+    * *June 2014: we have a proof-of-concept Chrome app that works with Dexcom CGMs and has some Asante support code as well.*

   * Build a simulation device that can act like a pump or CGM and use that to build and test the integration.
-  * Acquire or build a serial USB protocol analyzer for monitoring serial comms between a device and the PC.
   * Implement protocol plugin for each of the devices for which we have specifications:
     * Asante
     * ...

-  * Implement app that can use a usb/bluetooth converter to upload data from a Dexcom.
+  * *@@3* Implement app that can use a usb/bluetooth converter to upload data from a Dexcom.

 ###Step up test coverage, documentation and process